cu-mkp/making-knowing-edition/README.md

    - If your Google Drive account is the owner of the "Annotations" folder (i.e. General Editor), set `sharedDrive` to `false`.
 Otherwise, leave it as `true`.
    - If setting up a production build, ensure the `googleTrackingID` is set to a working Google Analytics ID.

-5. If you do not already have them: from the project root directory, set up the necessary directory structure:
+5. From the project root directory, set up the necessary directory structure:

    ```sh
    mkdir public/bnf-ms-fr-640
    mkdir edition_data/working
    ```

 6. In the `edition_data` directory, clone the needed repositories.
 The third will require a GitHub authentication token or SSH key as it is a private repo.
-If you have previously cloned these repos, just do a `git fetch` and then `git pull` for each repo.

    ```sh
    cd edition_data